9 Myths About Vegetarianism Debunked

 Myth 5: Vegetarian food is boring and bland.

 If you believe this, just visit a vegetarian Indian household.
 The amazing variety and delicious food will leave you drooling.
 Vegetarian food is not just about salads, steamed vegetables, and tofu.
 Vegetables, fruits, grains, legumes, dairy products, nuts, spices, & herbs can be mixed and matched to make countless delicacies having unique flavors, textures, and tastes.
 Just surf the net and you would be flooded with vegetarian delicacies of every cuisine – Mexican, Italian, Mediterranean, Chinese, Middle Eastern, Japanese, Korean, American, etc. Be creative & adventurous, expand your taste palate, experiment with new cooking styles & recipes, and try new foods from all over the world, and you will realize that there is so much you can do with the veg food options.
 Vegetarian food is anything but repetitive.
 It’s tempting, lip-smacking, colorful, fresh, and varied.

 Myth 6: Vegetarian food is expensive

 Myth 7: Traveling is difficult

 This was true a decade ago, especially in places like Russia, Japan, Brazil, Argentina, and Germany.
 The scenario has changed drastically in recent years.
 The increasing craze for vegan food has made life much easier for vegetarians.
 Food joints looking to cash in on the vegan fad have sprouted in all parts of the globe.
 So, traveling as a vegetarian is no longer an issue, unless you travel to remote places or small villages.
 Pizzas, pasta, crepes, risotto, soups, salads, side dishes, falafel, hummus, burgers, desserts, smoothies, tacos, burritos, enchiladas, samosas, and quesadillas are a few of the vegetarian dishes that can be found almost everywhere.
 Even if you can’t find a veg option on the menu, put in a special request and most restaurants are willing to make changes to suit your dietary requirements.
-However, if you are very picky and specific, you might face a few problems finding your desired veg food.
+However, if you are very picky and specific, you might face problems finding your desired veg food.